evelyntavares/bankist-app/README.md

 ## How to log in

 These are the credentials to use the bank functionality.
 This project does not have registration functionality.
+Use usernames in lowercase.

 | Username | Password |
 | -------- | -------- |